 Hands-on clinical experience is critical to any medical curriculum, which is why PA Online students spend over half the program completing clinical rotations.
 Yale placement specialists identify and secure placement sites that uphold YSM’s academic and professional standards.
 Our specialists will attempt to place students near their home communities, however, students may need to travel to complete rotations if there are no sites available that meet Yale’s standards while allowing the student to remain at home.
+Any costs related to travel, housing or food for distant clinical sites are the responsibility of the student.

 During clinical rotations, students gain real-world experience working in teams and honing the skills and knowledge learned in classes.
 Mandatory rotations represent a broad scope of medical practice, but students focus on a particular interest through elective rotations.